Narsell/UE5_CaptureTheFlag/README.md

 ---
 ### Automation testing implementation

 This project uses Gauntlet and the UAT (Unreal Automation Tool) to implement automated tests.
-The automation project source code, which handles the execution command and configuration can be found [here](https://github.com/Narsell/UE5_GauntletAutomation).
+The automation project source code, which handles the execution command and configuration can be found in the [Gauntlet Automation Project repository](https://github.com/Narsell/UE5_GauntletAutomation).

 The underlying logic of the test case scenario is [implemented in a child of the UGauntletTestController class](https://github.com/Narsell/UE5_CaptureTheFlag/tree/main/Source/CaptureTheFlag/AutomationTests) which allows the puppeteering of the state of the game to evaluate the desired outcome.